cockroachdb/docs/releases/index.md

   {% assign old_release_format = "True" %}
 {% endif %} {% comment %} For all releases prior to and including 20.1, we use different logic to generate the page (vXX.Y.Z.html vs vXX.Y.html#vXX-Y-Z). {% endcomment %}

+{% assign shareleases = "v21.1,v21.2,v22.1" | split: "," %} {% comment %} For all Production releases 21.1 and later, we provide shasum files as well. {% endcomment %}

 ## {{ v.major_version }}

 <div id="os-tabs" class="filters filters-big clearfix">